PROFILE

 association, religion, privacy, worker rights,

 and coercive birth limitation.
-In 2005, China
+In 2006, China

-and arrest of journalists, Internet writers,
+intimidation, and arrest of journalists,

-defense lawyers, religious activists, and
+Internet writers, defense lawyers, religious

-political dissidents.
-The activities of NGOs,
+activists, and political dissidents.
+The

-expansion of judicial review, have been
+law and expansion of judicial review, continue

-curtailed.
-The Chinese Government recognizes
+to be restricted.
+The Chinese Government

-five official religions--Buddhism, Islam,
+recognizes five official religions--Buddhism,

-Taoism, Catholicism, and Protestantism--and
+Islam, Taoism, Catholicism, and

-seeks to regulate religious groups and worship.
+Protestantism--and seeks to regulate religious

-Religious believers who seek to practice their
+groups and worship.
+Religious believers who seek

-faith outside of state-controlled religious
+to practice their faith outside of

-venues and unregistered religious groups and
+unregistered religious groups and spiritual

-spiritual movements are subject to intimidation,
+movements are subject to intimidation,

 harassment, and detention.
-In 2004, the
+In 2006, the

 Secretary of State again designated China as a